Adam L. Beberg

 12 quarters of lecturing, developing course material, and learning to teach.
 Taught the summer 2006 Operating Systems course.
 Co-developed the now institutionalized Future Faculty Seminar which educates students in the realities of an academic career.
 TA for a variety of courses including distributed systems, cryptography, web technologies, and head TA for a course for non-engineering undergrads teaching both HTML and Python.
 Distinction in Teaching awarded in 2010.
 Consult CV for details.

-January 2005 to June 2011.
+January 2005 to July 2011.

 Software Engineer - Identix